Oakden, South Australia: Geography

 The area, which includes land formerly known as Gilles Plains and a small portion of SA Housing Trust properties and land from Hillcrest, was renamed 'Oakden' in 1993, using the maiden name of the wife of Osmond Gilles, who was South Australia's first Colonial Treasurer.
 Gilles married Patience Oakden in Hamburg, Germany in 1825, but she died in England in 1833.
 Her brother, a former business partner of Gilles, was the banker and pastoralist Philip Oakden.
 Her nephew was the South Australian explorer and pastoralist John Oakden.
 Suburbs Northgate and Northfield are also right next to Oakden.

 Its boundary is Lord Howe Avenue, Oxford Street, and Bristol Terrace to the south, Sudholz Road to the east, Grand Junction Road to the north, and Fosters Road to the west.

 History

 Oakden scandal

-Mark and McLeay Nursing Home, a part of the state government's Aged Mental Health Care Service in Oakden, became the subject of ill notoriety in 2016 and 2017 when it was sanctioned by the federal government following allegations (later proved) of mistreatment of residents.
+Makk and McLeay Nursing Home, a part of the state government's Aged Mental Health Care Service in Oakden, became the subject of ill notoriety in 2016 and 2017 when it was sanctioned by the federal government following allegations (later proved) of mistreatment of residents.
 Due to enormous public pressure, the facility was effectively closed in April 2017.
 The following political fallout was known in the media as the 'Oakden scandal'.